gsabatie/swift-style-guide/README.markdown

 ### Type Inference

-Prefer compact code and let the compiler infer the type for constants or variables of single instances.
-Type inference is also appropriate for small, non-empty arrays and dictionaries.
-When required, specify the specific type such as `CGFloat` or `Int16`.
+Do not let the compiler infer the type for constants or variables of single instances.
+Type inference will increase compile time.
+Also it will simplify the reading of the code source by given the type of each variable.

-**Preferred**:
+**Not Preferred**:
 ```swift
 let message = "Click the button"
 let currentBounds = computeViewBounds()